Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Data and Methods

-There is no universally agreed stopwords list, partly because whether a word is important or not depends on the context.
-In a compilation of over 60 stopwords lists (\url{https://github.com/igorbrigadir/stopwords} ) the number of stopwords can be as low as a little bit more than 20, to over 1000.
+There is no universally agreed stopword list, partly because whether a word is ubiquitous or not depends on the context and documents used.
+In the case of function word list, whether rare, e.g., prepositions should be included is uncertain.
+In an extreme example, since all numbers are part of the function words, to include all numerical names would lead to infinite number of function words in the list.
+We rely on public-domain stopword lists as the basis, then a function words list is constructed by combining multiple lists followed by removing verbs, nouns, adjectives, etc. In a compilation of over 60 stopwords lists (\url{https://github.com/igorbrigadir/stopwords} ) the number of stopwords can be as low as a little bit more than 20, to over 1000.

-One understanding of stopwords is that if a word is ignored in a search and indexing, that word would be a stopword for this specific search task.
+A common understanding of stopwords is that if a word is ignored in a search and indexing, that word would be a stopword for this specific search task.
 Examples include MySql database search \url{https://dev.mysql.com/doc/refman/8.4/en/fulltext-stopwords.html} and early day's web search engines.
-However, some recent search engines, such as those based on directional encoder representations from transformer (BERT), are able to extract subtle information from all words and do not need to distinguish stopwords from non-stopwords \citep{bert}
+However, some recent search engines, such as those based on bidirectional encoder representations from transformer (BERT), are able to extract subtle information from all words and do not need to distinguish stopwords from non-stopwords \citep{bert}

-We chose to use two stopwords lists.
+We chose to use the following two stopwords lists.
 The first is from NLTK (Natural Language Toolkit) \citep{loper}, \url{ https://www.nltk.org/nltk_data/}, for ``stopwords corpus", URL: \url{https://raw.githubusercontent.com/nltk/nltk_data/gh-pages/packages/corpora/stopwords.zip}.
 The file ``english" has 198 entries.
-Among them, 45 are contracted forms (e.g., i've), and 30 are part of contracted forms (e.g., ``ain" and ``t" as part of ain't), leaving 123 words in non-contrasted forms.
+Among them, 74 are either contracted forms (e.g., i've) or part of contracted forms (e.g., ``ain" and ``t" as part of ain't), leaving 124 words in non-contrasted forms.

 The second list is from an open-source library spaCy \url{https://spacy.io/} \citep{vasillev}, URL: \url{https://github.com/explosion/spaCy/blob/master/spacy/lang/en/stop_words.py} .
 There are 305 stopwords in the list and none of them are in contracted forms.
-All 123 non-contrasted NLTK stopwords are also in spaCy list, whereas 182 spaCy stopwords are not in the NLTK list.
+From the list, we removed the entry ``re", ``ca", ``thru", with 302 stopwords left.
+Of 124 non-contrasted NLTK stopwords, 122 are in the spaCy list, whereas 180 spaCy stopwords are not in the NLTK list.

 A third stopword list is used to validate our subset selection model but not used in the initial pattern-finding analysis: the snowball (\url{https://snowballstem.org/}) stopword list.
 The English language component of that list contains 175 stopwords, available from the {\sl R} package {\sl stopwords} (\url{https://cran.r-project.org/web/packages/stopwords/}).